 Low humidity and strenuous activity cause your body to lose enormous amounts of fluids and electrolytes.
-This fluid loss is occurring even though you may not feel like you are sweating and may not feel thirsty.
-You need to drink more water than you normally would at home, drinking six to eight quarts per day may be necessary to maintain adequate hydration.
+This fluid loss is occurring even though you may not feel like you are thirsty or sweating.
+Drinking six to eight quarts of water per day (much more than you normally would at home) may be necessary to maintain adequate hydration.
 The salt content of Philmont's meals is adequate to replace your loss of salt from sweating.
 Salt tablets are not recommended, but alternating water and 1⁄2 strength sports drinks is encouraged.

 Symptoms of dehydration include light-headedness, dizziness, nausea, general weakness, muscle cramps, and sometimes fever and chills.
 Hot, dry, clear days accelerate loss of body fluids.
-To prevent potential dehydration, problems plan to hike early in the morning to avoid the intense heat of midday and take more water breaks than you normally would.
+To prevent potential dehydration, plan to hike early in the morning to avoid the intense heat of midday and take more water breaks than you normally would.
 As always, prevention is key.